BasicOS

 }

 The compiler should issue warnings and errors.
-Correct them, and execute the program.
-Remember the result you get.
+Fix them and execute the program.
+Note the result you get.

 (Help me!)
-There is a semicolon missing, as well as external h files to include.
-You can find out which files should be included by using "man" on the external function calls.
+There is a semicolon missing, as well as header files to include.
+You can find out which header files must be included by using man on the external function calls.

-5. Copy proc1.c to proc2.c.
-Now, work with proc2.c.
-Uncomment the line with the call to printf.
-Compile, and execute.
+3. Copy proc1.c to proc2.c.
+In proc2.c uncomment the line with the call to printf.
+Compile and execute.
 What happens?
-Clearly explain the problem.
+Try to explain.

 4